aappleton8/OpPermissions/README.md

 Permission:
 - oppermissions.* : All below permissions
-- oppermissions.list : The /opset list command
+- oppermissions.list : The */opset list* command
-- oppermissions.check : The /opset check command
+- oppermissions.check : The */opset check* command
-- oppermissions.add : The /opset add command
+- oppermissions.add : The */opset add* command
-- oppermissions.remove : The /opset remove command
+- oppermissions.remove : The */opset remove* command
-- oppermissions.reload : The /opset config reload command
+- oppermissions.reload : The */opset config reload* command
-- oppermissions.save : The opset config save command
+- oppermissions.save : The */opset config save* command
+- oppermissions.op : Enable the use of the */op* command, depending on the config file